 How much your rewards are truly worth depends on which Bonvoy hotel brands you frequent the most.
 Starting Spring 2019, Marriott will label each property as a category 1 through 8 — category 1 being their most budget-friendly locations, and category 8 being their most luxurious properties.
 How many points it takes to redeem a night’s stay at each location is determined by which category that property falls in and whether you’re booking during off-peak, standard or peak season.

 If you’re planning a trip to Harry Potter World at Universal Studios, you can book a room at the Residence Inn Orlando Convention Center (currently classified as a category 4) for just 25,000 points per night during standard pricing periods.
 However, if you’re looking to stay at a category 8 property such as the St. Regis Maldives Vommuli Resort Hotel, it’ll cost you 85,000 points per night during standard pricing periods.

 You can be strategic with how you redeem your points to really maximize how many free stays you get out of your points.

-Between the 100,000-point welcome offer (after $3,000 on purchases in the first 3 months), anniversary free-night-stay, Silver Elite Status benefits and other Bonvoy-specific perks, you could save hundreds of dollars while upgrading your overall hotel experience.
+Between the welcome offer, anniversary free-night-stay, Silver Elite Status benefits and other Bonvoy-specific perks, you could save hundreds of dollars while upgrading your overall hotel experience.